sierdzio/qtwebservice/doc/README.txt

   Useful for reading web service description contained in WSDL file.
 In the constructor, or using setWsdlFile(), or resetWsdl(), you can specify an URL to a web service's description, or - if you have one - a path to a local WSDL file.
 Some example files can be found in 'examples' forlder in project's source.

   1.1.3 QWebService (formerly QWebServiceAbstract)
+  In it's current shape, this is mostly a QWsdl wrapper class which hides the WSDL parsing machinery and exposes useful stuff only.

-  1.1.4 QWebServiceReader (formerly QWebServiceReaderAbstract)
+  1.1.4 QWebServiceReader (formerly QWebServiceReaderAbstract) A derivative of QWebService, more focused on "reading" a web service (that is, sending messages and receiving replies).

   1.1.5 QWebServiceMethod (formerly QWebServiceMethodAbstract) Unused class, will probably be deleted from this project.